 The Vera List Center for Art and Politics offers one annual graduate student fellowship to a full-time International Affairs student.
 The fellowship

 links Vera List Center programming closely with the student community and highlights specific areas of study.
 The fellow receives a stipend and a small events budget he or she can use to create student-focused programming utilizing the Vera List Center's

 resources.
 The fellow works closely with Vera List Center staff to amplify programs that focus on international affairs.

 Special Programs & Recognition

-The School of Media Studies gives additional consideration for merit-based awards or special recognition to those applicants who have actively participated in professional or academic or service programs, such as the Paul D. Coverdell Fellowship Program
+International Affairs gives additional consideration for merit-based awards or special recognition to those applicants who have actively participated in professional or academic or service programs, such as the Paul D. Coverdell Fellowship Program and

 Paul D. Coverdell Peace Corps Fellowship Program